-10 Top-Rated Tourist Attractions in Macau
+11 Top-Rated Attractions & Things to Do in Macau

-1 The Ruins of St. Paul's
+1. The Ruins of St. Paul's

 All that remains of St. Paul's Cathedral, once considered the finest Christian building in the Far East, is its imposing Renaissance façade, a Macau landmark standing at the top of a broad flight of granite steps.
 After the destruction of the first church by fire in 1601, a new one was completed in 1637, modeled on the church of the Gesù in Rome and constructed by Christians driven out of Japan.

 Accommodation: Where to Stay in Macau

-3 A-Ma Temple
+3. A-Ma Temple

-Divided into six easily accessible sections — the Gate Pavilion, Prayer Hall, Memorial Arch, Hall of Benevolence, the Zhengjiao Chanlin, and the Hall of Guanyin — this architecturally pleasing attraction features numerous interesting things to see, from its many fierce-looking stone lions and statues of the goddess Matsu to shady spots to stop and contemplate the serenity of the temple grounds, as well as spectacular views over the bay.
+Divided into six easily accessible sections — the Gate Pavilion, Prayer Hall, Memorial Arch, Hall of Benevolence, Zhengjiao Chanlin, and Hall of Guanyin — this temple features numerous interesting things to see, from its many fierce-looking stone lions and statues of the goddess Matsu to shady spots to stop and contemplate the serenity of the temple grounds, as well as spectacular views over the bay.

-4 Fortaleza do Monte: Home of the Macau Museum
+4. Fortaleza do Monte: Home of the Macau Museum

 Built in 1626, Fortaleza do Monte was for many years the hub of Portugal's military presence in this part of China, eventually serving as the governor's residence, a role it performed until 1749.
 Today, this former fortress houses the three-story Macau Museum, dedicated to the archaeology and anthropology of Macau with an emphasis on how the Chinese, Portuguese, and Macanese have come to live and work together.

 Address: 112 Praceta do Museu de Macau, Macau

-7 The Maritime Museum and Fisherman's Wharf
+5. The Maritime Museum and Fisherman's Wharf

 Address: 1 Largo do Pagode da Barra, Macau